- Download our Moving to Portugal Guide (PDF)

-The Portuguese economy has undergone a major transformation since the Revolution of 1974.
+The Portuguese economy has undergone a major transformation in recent decades.
 Its primarily agricultural infrastructure has given way to a modern, service-based economy, in line with the rest of the European Union.
 Expats will find that doing business in Portugal reflects this change, with a curious mixture of old-school conservatism and new-age innovation characterising the business world.

 Business culture in Portugal

-Attitude to foreigners in Portugal
+Attitude to foreigners

-Dos and don'ts of doing business in Portugal
+Dos and don'ts of business in Portugal

-Do respect authority
+Do respect the authority of higher-ups

 Don't be resistant to taking instructions from superiors